cython/cython/docs/src/userguide/source_files_and_compilation.rst

 If the macro is *not* defined by the build setup or ``CFLAGS``, the feature is included and can be enabled and disabled at runtime, at the before mentioned cost of longer C compile times and larger extension modules.
+This is the default behaviour.

 To change the value at runtime, you can import the special module ``cython_runtime`` after loading a Cython module and set the attribute ``cline_in_traceback`` in that module